core-wg/oscore/draft-ietf-core-object-security.md

    * alg: int, contains the Algorithm from the security context used for the exchange (see {{sec-context-def-section}});

-   * unencrypted-uri: tstr, contains the part of the URI which is not encrypted, and is composed of the request scheme (Proxy-Scheme if present), Uri-Host and Uri-Port (if present) options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;
+   * unencrypted-uri: tstr with tag URI, contains the part of the URI which is not encrypted, and is composed of the request scheme (Proxy-Scheme if present), Uri-Host and Uri-Port (if present) options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;

    * cid : bstr, contains the cid for the request (which is same as the cid for the response).